Skip to main content

 PUBLICATION DATE: JULY 3, 2024

 This was revealed in an article published in The Lancet Global Health.
 Today, the African continent is hardest hit by the development of antimicrobial resistance (AMR), marking a turning point in the health challenges faced by the region.
 A reality that calls for an urgent response.
-Dr. Daouda Sissoko, infectious disease specialist and Medical Director for bioMérieux Afrique, discusses the causes and consequences of this major public-health issue.
+Dr. Daouda Sissoko, infectious disease specialist and Director of Medical Affairs for bioMérieux Africa, discusses the causes and consequences of this major public-health issue.

 According to the study led by Mohsen Naghavi and his colleagues, antibiotic resistance caused more than a million deaths on the African continent in 2019, particularly among patients suffering from lower respiratory tract and chest infections (48% of deaths), septicemia, intra-abdominal infections and tuberculosis.
 “This study shows that Africa pays the heaviest price in terms of mortality linked to antibiotic resistance,” underlines Daouda Sissoko.
 “Ironically, while the known AMR prevalence is relatively low in the WHO African region, the AMR-related mortality rate is the highest.”
 So why is this region so hard hit?
 “It is in Africa that mortality from infection is the highest,” explains Daouda Sissoko.
 “The study shows that 25% of these deaths can be attributed to bacterial resistance to antibiotics.Given the number of patients, the toll quickly becomes particularly heavy.»